 Parents with children studying abroad often consider buying property instead of renting.
 The most appealing overseas destinations for investors buying property are world-class cities with strong economic activity and top-ranking universities.
 This is because there's a higher chance that those properties can be rented out easily when not being used by the owners.1

-Investing in more stable property abroad protects you from potential economical or political problems in your home country.
+Investing in more stable property abroad could protect you from potential economical or political problems in your home country.
 It's nice to have options should you ever feel you'd like to start a new life somewhere else a little less complicated.

 Ask yourself: Does this country or region offer adequate healthcare?